Water temperature in Mytilene

 Minimum:

-As of now, in Mytilene, the water temperature is 60.8°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 3.0°F lower than the average recorded on this particular day in recent years.
-The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+As of now, in Mytilene, the water temperature is 76.0°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 1.7°F higher than the average recorded on this particular day in recent years.
+Since yesterday, there was a noticeable increase in temperature.
+This indicates a warming trend over the past day.
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

-Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 67.6°F on 2018, while the historical minimum was 62.2°F on 2023.
+The water temperature today is above average for the last two weeks, showing a small increase in temperature.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 76.9°F on 2024, while the historical minimum was 71.9°F on 2019.

 Daily water temperature in Mytilene